nathankillelea/coding-challenge-react/README.md

 # Requirement
 App users should be able to review all data on a aesthetically pleasing interface.
 Such interface should provide users the ability to filter results by "section" and sort users by all other data elements.

+As an optional "extra credit", connect the UI to a public GraphQL endpoint from: https://github.com/APIs-guru/graphql-apis

 # Notes
 Implementation details are mostly up to you, just note that best practices are expected.